DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/form types/n/navmesh.md

   * Load doors identify their navmesh and triangle via `REFR/XNDP`.
   * The navmesh identifies load doors and matches them to local triangles via door links (`PathingDoor` instances) in `NAVM/NVNM`.
   * The navmesh info map identifies load doors via door links (`PathingDoor` instances) in `NAVI/NVMI` (`NavMeshInfo` instances; each navmesh should have one).
+* `PathingCell` objects are implemented similarly to `BGSStandardSoundDef` in sound descriptor forms.
+It's the same basic design, using a CRC of a typename to look up a factory.
+As with sound definitions, `PathingCell` appears to be the only class that can actually appear here.

 ### Areas for future research